-In this step have your partner do the same exercise and focus on that which is most important to them, and if you truly love your partner, make the necessary adjustments within yourself to fulfill their needs.
+Have your partner do the same exercise and focus on what’s most important to them.
+If you genuinely love your partner, make the necessary adjustments within yourself to fulfill their needs.

 Secret #4 – Seek to understand and know the outcome you desire

-Can you remember a time when you had a disagreement with your partner and you both got upset at each other.
-You argued and tried to communicate what you wanted to get across but felt as if the conversation went around in circles and you each steered from the main issue and brought-up other things during the conversation that were unrelated but designed to be hurtful.
-You ended the conversation with no true resolve, then waited a few days to cool off, made-up, but still felt unfulfilled with the outcome.
-Well you are not alone.
-Most couples go through this process and it’s one of the main reasons why tension builds-up in the relationship and cause even more issues as time passes than most any other thing.
+Can you remember a time when you disagreed with your partner, and you both got upset at each other?
+You argued and tried to communicate what you wanted to get across but felt as if the conversation went around in circles.
+You both deviated from the main issue and brought-up other things during the discussion that was unrelated but designed to be hurtful.
+You ended the conversation with no real resolve, then waited a few days to cool off, made-up, but still felt unfulfilled with the outcome.

-There will always be times when while in the relationship you or your partner won’t agree on certain things, and will want to argue about something that is bothering you.
-This is actually very healthy because a couple that doesn’t disagree at times, shows that one of the two people in the relationship is compromising way to much and this could lead to disaster.
-It’s healthy to disagree and express ones opinion, as long as it’s done the right way.
-Since emotions are very high during these moments, its important to get really clear on the outcome that you want to achieve and the issue at hand that you want to express.
+There will always be times within the relationship when partners will disagree, and this is very healthy if done correctly.
+Couples that don’t disagree at times are a sign that one of the two people is compromising way too much and most likely very unfulfilled.
+It’s healthy to disagree and express one’s opinion, as long as it’s done the right way.
+Since emotions are very high during these moments, it’s essential to get clear on the outcome that you want to achieve and the issue at hand that you want to express.

-Pick the right time to express how you feel at a time when your partner can give you their full attention without any distractions.
-Let them know that something is bothering you, and that you need to talk to them as soon as you can.
+Pick the right time to express how you feel.
+Pick a time when your partner can give you their full attention without any distractions.
+Let them know that something is bothering you and that you need to talk to them as soon as you can.

 Know your outcome.
-What is the end result you really want to achieve when arguing or communicating what you are passionate about?
-Do you want to correct the issue or make the issue worse?
-Your communication will improve dramatically when you get super clear on the outcome that you wish to achieve.
+What is the result you want to achieve when arguing or communicating?
+Do you want to correct the issue or make the problem worse?
+Your communication will improve when you get super clear on the outcome that you wish to achieve.
 Most of the time, we become emotional about something and make emotional comments or decisions that don’t make any sense and only add negative fuel to the fire.

 Secret #5 – Know your true identity

 Have you ever been in a situation whether at work or around other people where you had to pretend to be someone whom you were not?
 How did you feel?
 Did you feel empowered or disempowered?
 Did you feel appreciated or unappreciated?
 Did you feel confident or insecure?
-Did you feel like you could be your best or as if you were setup to fail?
+Did you feel like you could be your best or set to fail?

-Chances are that if you are human, you have experienced this in the past and it wasn’t a pleasant experience.
-As a matter of fact, about 50% of first time marriages with men/woman under the age of 45 end in divorce.
+The chances are you have experienced this in the past, and it wasn’t a pleasant experience.
+About 50% of first-time marriages under the age of 45 ends in divorce.
 The leading cause for this is due to one or both people in the relationship losing their identity.

-Your identity is measured by your ability to love whom you’ve become, your ability to contribute to you own life, your experience to personal growth, your sense of feeling secure and the confidence you encompass.
-Once you get to this emotional place then you will be able to reach new heights in both your personal and relationship life.
+Your identity is your ability to love who you’ve become, the ability to contribute to your own life, your personal growth, feeling secure and confident.
+Once you get to this emotional place, you will be able to reach new heights in any relationship.